assembla/ecvc-svn/README.md

 Much of the documentation for [Creating and Applying Patches in TortoiseSVN](https://tortoisesvn.net/docs/nightly/TortoiseSVN_en/tsvn-dug-patch.html) is relevant.

-### Tell us what you think about it...
-* join the discussion: ...
-* give your feedback: ...

 ## Assembla's Repositories on GitHub

 ### [assembla/subversion](https://github.com/assembla/subversion)